Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 * The 'administrator' user account is not updated by the migration, only transferred from the source if it does not exist on the target instance.
 * The 'public' system user is updated, and all bindings (e.g. the site binding) are mapped automatically on the target instance.
 * Site bindings are updated automatically for all migrated users.
 * Users in Xperience by Kentico must have an email address.
-Migration is only supported for users who have a **unique** email address value on the source instance.
+Migration is only supported for users who have a **unique** email address value on the source instance. 🔥validation behavior and supporeted emails can be changed with setting "CMSEmailValidationRegex" if I'am not mistaken - there was often reported error about failed user import becouse email was invalid by default validation (alteast to me :))🔥
 * Custom user fields can be migrated together with *modules classes*.

 Additionally, the command migrates all roles and user-role bindings that fulfill the following criteria: